Flexitarian Diet: Everything Runners Need To Know About

 This depends on the individual.
-Because at the root of it it’s a flexible diet, the amount of meat or animal products depends on the person’s goals.
+Because it’s a flexible diet at the root of it, the amount of meat or animal products depends on the person’s goals.

 Blanter recommends people eating 26 ounces of meat over five days, which breaks down to about three ounces per serving.

 This is a great starting point.
-Many then want to continue to cut down meat to only eating about nine ounces over two days only.
-Others then cut out meat mostly, only consuming when a craving hits or only wanting it to be a once or twice a month occurrence.
+Many then want to continue cutting down meat to only eating about nine ounces over two days.
+Others then cut out meat mostly, only consuming when a craving hits or only wanting it to be once or twice a month.

-But keep in mind there are plenty of runners who are meat-free and can get all their protein from non-animal sources.
-This could include eating Greek yogurt, which is packed with protein for breakfast and having a cup of beans for lunch.
+But keep in mind that plenty of runners are meat-free and can get all their protein from non-animal sources.
+This could include eating Greek yogurt, which is packed with protein, for breakfast and having a cup of beans for lunch.

-This is an ideal diet for runners because they don’t need stress about getting enough protein since meat-eating is allowed.
+This is ideal for runners because they don’t need stress about getting enough protein since meat-eating is allowed.
 It is less restrictive in that sense.
-Plus there isn’t that feeling of deprivation or guilt when going for that post-race burger.
+Plus, there isn’t that feeling of deprivation or guilt when going for that post-race burger.